 Key points about coping with a natural disaster

-- following a traumatic event, it is normal for children, teenagers and adults to have strong feelings, reactions, and changes in behaviour
+- after a natural disaster, it is normal to have strong feelings and reactions

-- children learn from their parents' responses, as well as what they see and hear in the media
+- tamariki learn from their parents’ responses, as well as what they see and hear in the media

-- limit the amount of information that your child has access to while still providing them with accurate information, suitable for their age
+- providing your child with accurate information, that is suitable for their age

-- allow for family time and try to keep as many routines in place as possible, to provide a sense of safety and security
+- try to keep as many routines in place as possible, to provide a sense of safety and security

 The impact of natural disasters on tamariki

-The KidsHealth page on talking to kids about trauma includes resources on supporting children after a flood.
+See the page on talking to kids about trauma.
+It includes resources on supporting tamariki after a flood.

 Trauma - How To Talk To Your Kids About It